-with the requirements of sections 31A and 31B to the Local Government Finance Act 1992 (as amended by sections 73-79 of the Localism Act 2011).
+, with the requirements of sections 31A and 31B to the Local Government Finance Act 1992 (as amended by sections 73-79 of the Localism Act 2011).
 The Council is required to determine whether the basic amount of council tax is excessive as prescribed in regulations - section 52ZB of the 1992 Act as inserted under Schedule 5 to the Localism Act 2011.
 The Council is required to hold a referendum of all registered electors in the borough if the prescribed requirements regarding whether the increase is excessive are met.
 Approval of the budget is a matter reserved for full Council upon recommendation by Policy and Resources Committee on budget and policy matters.
+Appropriate remedial action should be taken if at any time it appears likely that expenditure will exceed available resources.
+The S151 Officer has a personal duty under Section 114(3) of the Local Government Finance Act 1988 to report to the Council if it appears that the set budget will be exceeded.
+Having received a S114 report, members are obliged to take all reasonable practical measures to bring the budget back into balance.
 Privacy and Data Protection Privacy and Data Protection is considered as part of the development of new budget proposals.
 There are no specific implications arising from this report.
 Policy and Information Team Equalities The MFTS report scopes the possible impact of the Council's future financial position on service delivery.
 When a policy, service or function is developed, changed or reviewed, an evidence-based equalities impact assessment will be undertaken.
 Should an impact be identified appropriate mitigations with be identified.
 Equalities and Corporate Policy Officer Public Health The resources to achieve the Council's objectives are allocated through the development of the Medium Term Financial Strategy.
-Public Health Officer Crime and Disorder The resources to achieve the Council's objectives are allocated through the development of the Medium Term Financial Strategy.Section 151 Officer & Finance Team Procurement The resources to achieve the Council's objectives are allocated through the development of the Medium Term Financial Strategy.
+Public Health Officer Crime and Disorder The resources to achieve the Council's objectives are allocated through the development of the Medium Term Financial Strategy.
 Section 151 Officer & Finance Team

+Procurement The resources to achieve the Council's Section 151 objectives are allocated through the Officer & development of the Medium Term Financial Finance Strategy.
+Team